-Savory breakfasts are what gets me out of bed on weekends, and when it's something as alluring as this vegan Sausage Breakfast Pizza with a biscuit crust, I am up and about with the sun.
+Savory breakfasts are what gets me out of bed on weekends, and when it's something as alluring as this vegan Sausage Breakfast Pizza with a crust made of vegan biscuit dough, I am up and about with the sun.

 This is a delicious little feast all right, with crumbly, spicy bits of sausage sitting on top of a flaky biscuit crunch that gets all crispy at the edges.
 There's vegan parmesan stirred into the garlicky, herby sausage to give it more oomph.
 On top of it all I scatter a good handful of vegan mozzarella shreds.